Plants in family apocynaceae

 Hoya 'Elliptica Black Petiole' is a rare plant with elliptical green leaves featuring white veining and bronze hues underneath.
 It prefers bright, indirect light and can produce blooms when given enough light.
 This plant is pet-friendly and adds a unique touch to indoor plant collections.

-Hoya loyceandrewsiana
+Hoya griffithii

 Plumeria rubra 'San Miguel'